 They’re categorized for convenience, and every one of them is packed with great content.
 Many sites on elementary education do a good job of pulling together info from every class subject or just sharing advice on how teachers can work with the education system to provide the best learning experience to their youngsters.
 The Best Interactive Web Tools for Educators.
 Most of us are working at full capacity, and keeping up with technology can feel like one more chore on the to-do list.
 Still, learning your way around a few of the best Web tools is worth your time.
 Innovative teachers are frequently using intuitive programs and websites that are easy to learn.
 These web tool can save you a lot of daily hassles that you might not even realize you have been tolerating.
 Whether you want to move the class newsletter online or try out a flipped classroom, we’re sharing the best sites to do it.

 Sharing and Collaborating The Internet was invented to foster communication.
 Google Docs First of all, you never have to hit “save” in Google Docs.
+Google Forms Whether you want to send a quiz to your students or organize a field trip, Google forms can help you distribute and gather information.
+WordPress Create a class website or blog on this free, easy-to-use site.
+EduBlogs Set up blogs here for yourself or your students, and you can control the safety settings.
+EdX.
 Sites for Teachers.
 15 Free Tech Training Resources for Teachers.
 Getting Up and Running on Classroom Technology Doesn’t Have to Break the Budget Professional development is an integral part of a successful ed-tech implementation in any classroom.